sparkflows/sparkflows-docs/docs/user-guide/variables-macros/macros/workflow.rst

 They can be used in Sparkflows nodes such as **Add Columns**, **Read CSV** & other read nodes, **Save** Nodes, **Expression** Nodes, **Filter** Nodes and so on.

 Some of the scenarios where they can be used are as below:

-- Adding Workflow Executor Username, Workflow ID, Datetime Values, Pipeline Executor details
+* Adding Workflow Executor Username, Workflow ID, Datetime Values, Pipeline Executor details
-- Reading data from files created for past dates.
+* Reading data from files created for past dates.
 In this scenarios files are either saved in Date-Valued folders or files have date parts.
 Expression ${fire.macros.ts_add(ts, days)} can be used to get past days and can be used to read specific files.
-- Get Date Part values at runtime
+* To get Date Part values at runtime
-- They can be also used as workflow parameters
+* They can be also used as workflow parameters
-- In SQL Node to filter data
+* In SQL Node to filter data

 Some of the macros that can be used in Sparkflows are listed below.